David Gemmell McKinlay: Life

-He was born in Riddrie in eastern Glasgow on 23 August 1923.
-He was educated at Allan Glen's School in Glasgow.
-From 1941 to 1944 he studied Civil Engineering at Glasgow University graduating BSc and then doing further postgraduate research.
-This was concurrent with service in the Royal Navy in the Pacific as an Air Engineer Officer.
+David Gemmell McKinlay was born in Riddrie, eastern Glasgow, on 23 August 1923.
+He was educated at Allan Glen's School before studying Civil Engineering at the University of Glasgow from 1941 to 1944, graduating with a BSc and continuing with postgraduate research.
+During this period, he also served in the Royal Navy in the Pacific theatre as an Air Engineer Officer during the Second World War.

-In 1946 he returned to Scotland and worked briefly for Dumfries County Council before taking up a role at the Royal Technical College.
-Here he worked for 40 years, including its transition into becoming Strathclyde University.
-He also was seconded to work with Babtie, Shaw and Morton.
-In 1972 he became the first Professor of Soil Mechanics.
+After the war, in 1946, McKinlay returned to Scotland and briefly worked for Dumfries County Council before joining the Royal Technical College in Glasgow.
+He remained there for four decades, including during its transition to becoming the University of Strathclyde.
+He was also seconded to the engineering firm Babtie, Shaw and Morton and, in 1972, became the institution's first Professor of Soil Mechanics.

-From the 1960s he lived with his family in Bearsden and was an elder in the local church.
-In 1987 Rotary International awarded him a Paul Harris Fellowship for his work in India and Malawi.
+From the 1960s, McKinlay resided in Bearsden with his family and was active in his local church as an elder.
+In recognition of his international engineering and humanitarian work, particularly in India and Malawi, he was awarded a Paul Harris Fellowship by Rotary International in 1987.

-In 1987 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Hugh B Sutherland, Prof Alexander Coull, William George Nicholson Geddes and John Atwell.
+That same year, he was elected a Fellow of the Royal Society of Edinburgh.
+His proposers were Hugh B. Sutherland, Professor Alexander Coull, William George Nicholson Geddes, and John Atwell.

-From 1994 he worked as a consultant at Crouch Hogg and Waterman in Glasgow.
+From 1994, McKinlay worked as a consultant with the engineering firm Crouch Hogg and Waterman in Glasgow.

-He emigrated to Australia late in 1996 to be closer to his daughter, who lived there.

-He died in Drysdale, Victoria on 4 March 1997.
+In late 1996, he emigrated to Australia to be closer to his daughter.
+He died on 4 March 1997 in Drysdale, Victoria.